thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/09_asif_tfp_firm_baseline.md

   ELSE tofixed - (c91 + c92) END AS tangible,
     CASE WHEN c79 IS NULL THEN cuasset - c80 - c81 - c82 ELSE cuasset - c79 - c80 - c81 - c82 END AS cash,
     c131 + cudepre as cashflow,
     CASE WHEN c79 IS NULL THEN 0 ELSE c79 END AS short_term_investment
+  -- CASE WHEN c125 IS NULL THEN 0 ELSE c125 END as interest_paid,
+  -- CASE WHEN export IS NULL THEN 0 ELSE export END as exports

   FROM
     firms_survey.asif_firms_prepared
     INNER JOIN (
       SELECT
         extra_code,
-        geocode4_corr
+        geocode4_corr,
+      province_en
       FROM
         chinese_lookup.china_city_code_normalised
       GROUP BY
         extra_code,
+      province_en,
         geocode4_corr
     ) as no_dup_citycode ON asif_firms_prepared.citycode = no_dup_citycode.extra_code
 )